NayakwadiS/mftool-mcp/README.md

 ## Data Source

 All data is sourced via the `mftool` library.
-Data accuracy depends on AMFI's published figures.
+Data accuracy depends on published figures.
 This tool is for **informational purposes only** and does not constitute financial advice.

 ---